 Akabanebashi 赤羽橋

 This area corresponds to Higashi-azabu and Mita in the address, but the Toei Subway station is named after a bridge over the Furukawa River.
-It is rumoured that some people often get confused with Akabane, Kita-ku or Akabane, which is unrelated to Akabane, and end up going to Akabane Station and getting off there, and are at a loss.
+It is rumoured that some people often get confused with Akabane, Kita-ku or Akabane, which is unrelated to Akabanebashi, and end up going to Akabane Station and getting off there, and are at a loss.

-Yurikamome Line
+Along the Yurikamome Line

 Takeshiba 竹芝

 Takeshiba Pier is where ferries depart for the Izu and Ogasawara Islands, which are also part of Tokyo.
-The “Tokyo Ai-land” where you can get souvenirs and foods from Tokyo’s outlying islands, such as kusaya and ashiba, is also interesting.
+The “Tokyo Ai-land,” where you can get souvenirs and foods from Tokyo’s outlying islands, such as kusaya and ashiba, is also interesting.
 In the summer, the “Tokyo Bay Noryo Boat,” commonly known as a “pick-up boat,” is in operation, and the number of men and women dressed in yukata soars.

 Hinode 日の出

-Water buses run up the Sumida River to Asakusa and to Odaiba on the other side of the river.
+Hinode is a location where water buses run up the Sumida River to Asakusa and to Odaiba on the other side of the river.
 It is a location where you can find an irregular convenience store, one of only a few in Tokyo, which you may have thought was a Lawson but turned out to be a port store.

-Shibaura-futō 芝浦ふ頭
+Shibaura-Futō 芝浦ふ頭

 Daiba 台場

-What to do in Minato City Ward
+Things to Do in Minato Ward

 Roppongi Hills 六本木ヒルズ

 Roppongi Hills is a commercial complex representing Roppongi.
-Centred on the 238-meter-high Mori Tower, a high-rise office building, the sprawling site is home to movie theatres, art museums, TV stations, and a wide variety of stores offering gourmet and fashion items.
+Centred on the 238-metre-high Mori Tower, a high-rise office building, the sprawling site is home to movie theatres, art museums, TV stations, and a wide variety of stores offering gourmet and fashion items.

 The “Tokyo City View” observation deck on the 52nd floor of Mori Tower has an outdoor observation facility called the “Sky Deck,” and when the weather is fine, visitors can see everything from the city of Tokyo to Mt.
+Fuji.

 Find out more about Roppongi Hills here on Google maps.